gregs1104/peg/README.rst

   pg_ctl start -l $PGLOG
   $EDITOR $PGDATA/postgresql.conf

-TODO:  Show a sample RHEL sysconfig script for comparison sake

 Whether or not you find that useful, you'll also get source code builds and cluster creation, setup, and control automated by using peg.